Advice for Fair Fights and Solving Relationship Problems

 After the Fight or Argument

-After the fight or argument is finally over it’s suggests by many sources that the couple reconciles by:
+After the fight or argument is finally over it’s suggested by many sources that the couple reconciles by:

 - Swallowing pride and apologizing to each other;